maniospas/fairbench-tiny/README.md

 # fairbench-tiny

 A performant C++ implementation of several fairness assessment functionalities that are originally oferred by `fairbench` .
-These are made type-safe and are available in the following forms:
+These are made type-safe and are exposed through the following interfaceas:

 - C++ library
 - Python library